fburato/sbt-highwheel/README.md

 * `(highwheelAnalysisMode: String)` specifies the type of analysis to run.
 Can be `"loose"` or `"strict"` and defaults to `strict`
 * `(highwheelAnalysisPaths: Seq[File])` specifies the paths to add to the analysis.
 Defaults to `classDirectory in Compile`
+* `(highwheelEvidenceLimit: Int)` limits the pieces of evidence shown by the plugin to prove that a depdency exists or does not exist

 The plugin also introduces the following tasks: